TusharKcode/Java-Development-Tasks/README.md

 - Implement a recursive method to compute the factorial.
 - Handle edges cases like factorial of 0 = 1.
 - Display appropriate messages for negative numbers or invalid inputs.

 ---

+## Intermediate Task 1 : Employee Management System

+### Description
+A Java console-based application that manages employee records using Object-Oriented Programming (OOP) concept.
+It allows user to perform CRUD (Create, Read, Update, Delete) operations on employee data stored in memory.

+#### This project demonstrate how to:
+- Create and uses classes and objects in Java.
+- Manage data using collections like `Arraylist`.
+- Implement CRUD functionality with user interaction via the console.
+- Handle invalid inputs and edge cases effectively.

+---
+### Objectives
+- Define an `Employee` class with fields such as ID, Name and Salary.
+- Implements methods to Add, View, Update and Delete employee records.
+- Use `ArrayList` to store employee data dynamically.
+- Apply control structure `loops, conditionals, switch` for user menu navigation.
+- Handle invalid or duplicate entries gracefully.

+---
 ## Folder Structure